lpmi-13/jq-pilot/README.md

 ## Running in Gitpod

+> Note: getting the websocket connection requires having some TLS certs, and I'm working on that at the moment.
+If you just run this locally, it won't be an issue

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/lpmi-13/jq-pilot)

 Running this in gitpod removes the need to even have docker installed.
 Give it a whirl!